unitaryfund/unitary.fund/src/content/blog/2024_mitiq_impact.md

   - community
 ---

-**Five years since Mitiq's inception and much progress has been made, but still with many opportunities for new and exciting work.**
+**It’s been five years since Mitiq’s journey began&mdash;there’s a lot to celebrate, and still so much more to explore.**

 As we approach the five-year anniversary of the Mitiq project in January 2025, I'd like to reflect on the progress we've made and celebrate its ongoing role in shaping the quantum computing ecosystem.
 Mitiq was created in early 2020 with the intention to *make error mitigation easily available to everyone running programs on quantum computers.*